Magic mass ratios of complete energy-momentum transfer in one-dimensional elastic three-body collisions: Introduction

-The chain collisions of multiple pendula in series have been studied previously by Hart {\it et al.} \cite{Hart:1968} and by Kerwin. \cite{Kerwin:1972} However, the pendula studied in these references are arranged in mass order so that the complete energy-momentum transfer from the incident pendulum to the target pendulum at the other end is achieved only if all of the pendula are of equal mass like the Newton's cradle.
-Redner considered a similar system consisting of two identical cannonballs approaching an initially stationary ping-pong ball. \cite{Redner:2004} In that reference, the author mainly focused on deriving a simple relation between that elastic collision and a corresponding billiard system, which helps to obtain the total number of collisions of the system easily.
-Thus, to our best knowledge, the derivation of all possible magic mass ratios $\alpha_k$ at which complete energy-momentum transfer is realized in one-dimensional three-body elastic collisions is new.
+The chain collisions of multiple pendula in series have been studied previously by Hart {\it et al.} \cite{Hart:1968} and by Kerwin. \cite{Kerwin:1972} However, the pendula studied in these references are arranged in mass order so that the complete energy-momentum transfer from the incident pendulum to the target pendulum at the other end is achieved only if all of the pendula are of equal mass, as in Newton's cradle.
+Redner considered a similar system consisting of two identical cannonballs approaching an initially stationary ping-pong ball.~\cite{Redner:2004} In that study, the author focuses mainly on deriving a simple relation between the elastic collision and a corresponding billiard system, which helps to determine the total number of collisions of the system.
+Thus, to our best knowledge, the derivation of all possible magic mass ratios $\alpha^{\textrm{magic}}$ for which complete energy-momentum transfer is realized is new.

 This paper is organized as follows.
-In Sec.~\ref{sec:model}, we describe the model system and provide the definitions of kinematic variables that we use throughout this paper.
-In Sec.~\ref{sec:v}, we construct recurrence relations for the velocity sequences of participants and solve them to determine the velocity of each object after each collision.
-We also compute the total number of collisions for each participant and obtain critical values for the mass ratio $\alpha$ at which the number of collisions of each object changes.
-In Sec.~\ref{sec:transfer}, we provide the verification that at the magic mass ratio $\alpha=\alpha_k$ the energy and momentum of the incident block are completely transferred to the scattered block.
-We also show that at the defective mass ratio $\alpha=\beta_k$, the energy and momentum transfer rates reach their local minima.
-Finally, we conclude in Sec.~\ref{sec:concl}.
+In Sec.~\ref{sec:model}, we describe the model system and provide the definitions of kinematic variables that we use throughout the paper.
+In Sec.~\ref{sec:v}, we construct the covariant recurrence relation for the velocity sequences of the objects and compare this approach with the billiard-ball mapping.
+Our results for the terminal velocities and kinematic variables including the magic mass ratios are given in Sec.~\ref{sec:result}.
+Finally, we offer our conclusions in Sec.~\ref{sec:concl} and provide some technical details in the Appendices.